AndreBaltazar8/ablac/docs/networking.md

 `abla/http/event` is a single-threaded, bounded HTTP/1.1 connection manager.
-It supports keep-alive and pipelined requests, content-length and chunked request bodies, HEAD, gzip negotiation, partial writes, connection/request ceilings, and pending-output backpressure. `abla/http/stream` supplies chunk encoders and decoders, gzip responses, and Server-Sent Events framing.
+It supports keep-alive and pipelined requests, content-length and chunked request bodies, HEAD, gzip negotiation, partial writes, connection/request ceilings, and pending-output backpressure.
+It can dispatch either an `HttpRouter` or one framework callback.
+On SIGTERM or explicit stop it closes the listener first, prevents keep-alive reuse, flushes queued responses up to a configured drain deadline, and force-closes stalled peers.
+The WebSocket event server performs the equivalent bounded close-frame drain.

+`abla/http/stream` supplies chunk encoders and decoders, gzip responses, and Server-Sent Events framing.
 The base HTTP client transparently recognizes complete chunked responses, including HTTPS replies.

 ## HTTP upgrade behavior